nopphasinara/jquery-selectable/readme.md

 ## Attaching the plugin

-Minimal example that attached the plugin to a group of list items:
+Minimal example that attaches the plugin to a group of list items:

 ```html
 <ul class="my-list">